-TOPIC: NIAGARA REGIONAL SCIENCE AND ENGINEERING FAIR 2011
+TOPIC: NIAGARA REGIONAL SCIENCE AND ENGINEERING FAIR

-Prepared by: Yolanda Baldasaro, Superintendent of Education Dino Petruzzi, Chair: Niagara Regional Science and Engineering Fair Presented by: Yolanda Baldasaro, Superintendent of Education Dino Petruzzi, Chair: Niagara Regional Science and Engineering Fair Approved by: John Crocco, Director of Education Date: June 7, 2011
+Dino Petruzzi, Chair: Ñiagara Regional Science and Engineering Fair

+Dino Petruzzi, Chair: Niagara Regional Science and Engineering Fair

 NIAGARA REGIONAL SCIENCE AND ENGINEERING FAIR - 2011

 The Niagara Regional Science and Engineering Fair is a non-profit, charitable organization dedicated to the encouragement of science in students within the Niagara Region.
 The fair is a prestigious annual science event within the region sponsored by local businesses, and held at Brock University.